CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/local_inference_models.md

 model-specific Hub-cache paths.
 The response reports bytes reclaimed.
 The JSON catalogue and all custom XREPORT checkpoints remain untouched, so the same public card returns to `not_downloaded` and can be downloaded again.

-An installed snapshot for the retired `nathansutton/generate-cxr` entry is detected as legacy local storage.
-It is not shown as a sixth selectable model and is never deleted automatically; the catalogue provides a one-time explicit reclaim action.

 ## Gated MedGemma access